Data Forest quickstart

 df-quick-start_zeppelin05

-• hive.driver: enter JDBC driver class path (org.apache.hive.jdbc.HiveDriver)
+• hive.driver: enter JDBC driver class path (org.apache.hive.jdbc.HiveDriver).

-• hive.password: enter the password for the account entered
+• hive.password: enter the password for the account entered.

-• hive.proxy.user.property: enter hive.server2.proxy.user
+• hive.proxy.user.property: enter hive.server2.proxy.user.

-• hive.splitQueries: enter true
+• hive.splitQueries: enter true.

-• hive.url: enter the JDBC connection string example provided when creating the Hiveserver2-ldap app
+• hive.url: enter the JDBC connection string example provided when creating the Hiveserver2-ldap app.

 • If any special character is included in the password set when creating the account, then substitute it to URL encoding when entering it.

-• hive.user: enter the account name (df-test)
+• hive.user: enter the account name (df-test).

-8. Enter /usr/hdp/current/hive-client/jdbc/hive-jdbc-3.1.0.3.1.0.0-78-standalone.jar to the Dependencies > artifact field.
+8. Enter /usr/hdp/current/hive-client/jdbc/hive-jdbc-3.1.0.3.1.0.0-78-standalone.jar to Dependencies > artifact.

 df-quick-start_zeppelin06